MartinSvarrer/time-logger/README.md

    - Having a component library helps me develop faster and makes the app more consistent.
 1. Create shared/ui project for custom UI components to distinguish between app and reusable components.
 1. Other dependencies:
-   - reach-router for basic app routing.
+   - react-router-dom for basic app routing.
    - msw for mocking data from a server.
    - react-query and axios for easy data fetching and cache management.
    - formik for from control